zarina-vakhitova/criminology_geography/README.md

 ## Two things worth reading carefully

 **Grey on the map means no articles, not missing data.** A grey country is one that no article in these 74 journals, across twenty-six years, takes as its subject.
-That is a statement about this literature, not about whether research on those places exists elsewhere.

 **Part of the Anglosphere's apparent decline is a coverage effect.** Web of Science added many non-core journals to its index over this period.
 Within the eleven journals indexed continuously since 2000, the Anglosphere share of authorship falls only from 95% to 85%, against 95% to 67% across the growing journal set.
-The decoupling page notes this; it matters for how the downward trend should be read.

 ## Licence and reuse